Published by Christina Riley. Last Updated on April 11, 2025.

-Only accessible through a public ferry or private boat (or private plane), visitors will find that there are plenty of memories to be made on Ocracoke Island, whether you’re here for a weekend or longer.
-The barrier island is home to a quaint fishing village, pirate legends, and relatively untouched beaches, among many more highlights.
+Only accessible through a public ferry or private boat (or private plane), Ocracoke Island offers plenty of memories to be made, whether you’re here for a weekend or longer.

 For a relatively small island, there’s a lot to know before you go, and here’s what you’ll find below:

-• Year-round Things to Do on Ocracoke Island
+- Things to Do on Ocracoke Island This Weekend (and During the Season!)

 Read More: The Best Things to Do in the Outer Banks